1. CAEP Description

 The Committee on Aviation Environmental Protection (CAEP) is a technical committee of the ICAO Council established in 1983.
 CAEP assists the Council in formulating new policies and adopting new Standards and Recommended Practices (SARPs) related to aircraft noise and emissions, and more generally to aviation environmental impact.

 CAEP undertakes specific studies, as requested by the Council.
-Its scope of activities encompasses noise, air quality and the basket of measures today considered for reducing international aviation CO2 emissions, including aircraft technology, operations improvement, market-based measures and alternative fuels.
-CAEP informs the Council’s and Assembly’s decision making by providing aviation environmental trends assessment including future air traffic projections and impact assessment of proposed policies and developments.
+Its scope of activities encompasses noise, local air quality (LAQ) and the basket of measures for reducing international aviation CO2 emissions, including aircraft technology, operational improvement, sustainable aviation fuels and market-based measures (CORSIA).

 The Council reviews and adopts CAEP recommendations, including amendments to the SARPs, and in turn reports to the ICAO Assembly where the main policies on environmental protection are ultimately defined.